Summary

 Tetra Technologies: There's A SandStorm...

-The OPEC led rally this week has us up 5% to 10% on these buys, and we think there's more to come.
+The OPEC-led rally this week has us up 5% to 10% on these buys, and we think there's more to come.
 The structural shortage that's about to explode on the energy market is going to drive multiples for all of these companies higher as demands for energy increase around the world.

 Investors also may wish to participate in oil futures directly through an ETF such as USO ETF (NYSEARCA:USO).
-This fund which tracks West Texas Intermediate-WTI, is still down ~25% from recent highs at $91.08, and should track higher with rising oil prices.
+This fund which tracks West Texas Intermediate-WTI, is still down ~25% from recent highs at $91.08 and should track higher with rising oil prices.
 It has ticked up modestly from the low $60s on Sept.
 26 to its present level at $70.28.
 This is clearly tied to the OPEC+ rumors and will be confirmed or shot down (not something we expect) as early as today.
-Investors should read the prospectus on this fund prior to making an investment decisions.
+Investors should read the prospectus on this fund prior to making investment decisions.

 The BNO ETF (NYSEARCA:BNO) tracks the performance of Brent, a grade produced in the North Sea, and is another way to play the anticipated rise in crude oil prices.
 At $29.32 it is still ~20% below recent highs of $36.38, providing some upside if the cartel follows through on its notion to curtail production with an eye to raising prices.
 Investors should read the prospectus on this fund before making any decisions about investing.